Members’ Compliance Policies

 - Regularly monitoring social, political, and safety issues at both local and national levels, and provide customers with all relevant information prior to departure, when possible.

-- Minimising the use of helicopters for ferrying trekkers and reserving their use exclusively for rescue or emergency situations.
+- Minimising the use of helicopters for ferrying trekkers, mountaineers, and sightseers, reserving their use exclusively for rescue or emergency situations.

 - Using local products and services that also comply with ethical practices.